OPPORTUNITIES FOR UNDERGRADUATE AND GRADUATE STUDENTS

-In order to maintain eligibility for TLC employment, undergraduate students need to be enrolled in at least 6 credits, and graduate students must be enrolled for at least 4 credits graduate for each quarter in which you hold the appointment unless you have “on leave” status.
-Students may be considered "on leave" as follows:
+In order to maintain eligibility for TLC employment, undergraduate students need to be enrolled in at least 6 credits, and graduate students must be enrolled for at least 4 credits for each quarter in which you hold the appointment.
+Student hourly employees who graduate are not eligible to work as a student hourly employee after their last final exam or during break periods unless they are enrolling in the following quarter as a graduate student.

 It is expected that you will attend any orientations and/or training sessions required for your position.
 You will be paid your normal hourly rate for attendance at these required sessions.